How to Fix Things

 There are 3 distinct phases in any repair job:

-2. Repair – access the problem directly, typically to swap out a component.
+- Repair – access the issue directly, typically to swap out a component.

-• Any new problems are a recursion of this 3-phase system, but smaller.
+- Any new issues are a recursion of this 3-phase system, but smaller.

 Many managers imagine breakdowns are a great time to upgrade.
-This is only a good idea if it’s replacing an entire system, and that upgrade will likely make more things fail later.
+This is only a good idea if it’s replacing an entire system, since that upgrade will likely make more things fail later.
+It’s only cost-effective if it’s been proven to work elsewhere.

-It’s dead critical to thoroughly document what you do end up doing:
+It’s dead critical to thoroughly and precisely document what you actually did:

 Technical Debt

-Technical debt is never worth incurring unless it’s an emergency.
+Technical debt is never worth incurring unless it’s an emergency, or you expect the product to be replaced soon.
 If emergencies keep happening, that’s the product of lots of technical debt, and it’s probably worth considering investment into a better system.

 Technical debt isn’t a big deal with an edge case, but will destroy any efficiency gains on a common case.

-Documentation can help curb at least some of it, but the cure for technical debt is to never have it.
+Documentation can help curb at least some of it, but the best cure for technical debt is to never have it.
+Most people want to ship quickly, so this is against human nature.

 From the beginning, think months and years ahead.
 It’s not uncommon for an edge case to become the de facto common case after a long time, especially after frequently using something.
 Things frequently scale over time, so it’s often not a question of if, but more of what.